Largest Coworking Companies

 Coworking spaces are an incredibly useful option, for those who work from home as well as for startups and freelancers, allowing the flexibility to work when you want without having to sacrifice the services you expect from an office.
 To offer additional flexibility, all coworking spaces provide multiple options for membership, each with its own benefits and pricing.
 This way, members can get exactly what they need without going over their budget.

 Many coworking spaces also offer private offices, either for individuals or multiple people, with different pricing based on the size of the office and the number of people who can use the membership.
+This allows members to have the privacy of their own office most of the time and still reap the benefits of being a part of a community.

 Regardless of the company, most membership options provide similar benefits, such as coffee, tea, high-speed internet, printing, and perhaps snacks.
 All, but hourly memberships, typically include a business address.
 There may also be differences in amenities per membership, with more expensive memberships including 24/7 access, extra printing privileges, or additional access to conference rooms.